Noisy miner

 The noisy miner (Manorina melanocephala) is a bird in the honeyeater family, Meliphagidae, and is endemic to eastern and southeastern Australia.
 This miner is a grey bird, with a black head, orange-yellow beak and feet, a distinctive yellow patch behind the eye, and white tips on the tail feathers.
-The Tasmanian race has a more intense yellow panel in the wing, and a broader white tip to the tail.
+The Tasmanian subspecies has a more intense yellow panel in the wing, and a broader white tip to the tail.
 Males, females and juveniles are similar in appearance, though young birds are a brownish-grey.
 As the common name suggests, the noisy miner is a vocal species with a large range of songs, calls, scoldings and alarms, and almost constant vocalisations, particularly from young birds.
 One of four species in the genus Manorina, the noisy miner itself is divided into four subspecies.
 The separation of the Tasmanian M. m. leachi is of long standing, and the mainland birds were further split in 1999.

 Found in a broad arc from Far North Queensland through New South Wales and Victoria to Tasmania and southeastern South Australia, the noisy miner primarily inhabits dry, open eucalypt forests that lack understory shrubs.
 These include forests dominated by spotted gum, box and ironbark, as well as in degraded woodland where the understory has been cleared, such as recently burned areas, farming and grazing areas, roadside reserves, and suburban parks and gardens with trees and grass, but without dense shrubbery.
 The density of noisy miner populations has significantly increased in many locations across its range, particularly in human-dominated habitats.
 The popularity of nectar-producing garden plants, such as the large-flowered grevilleas, was thought to play a role in its proliferation, but studies now show that the noisy miner has benefited primarily from landscaping practices that create open areas dominated by eucalypts.